cerbero90/laravel-enum/README.md

 The cases collection above is stored in the database as `["One","Two"]` if the enum is pure, or as `[1,2]` if the enum is backed.

-The cast also supports bitwise backed enums, so for example if we have an enum of permissions implementing the `Bitwise` contract:
+The cast also supports bitwise backed enums, so for example if we have a `Permissions` enum implementing the `Bitwise` contract:

 ```php
 use Cerbero\LaravelEnum\Contracts\Bitwise;